Sabrinaytc/Sabrinaytc/README.md

 ### Fun Fact
 - :violin:  Over a decade of serenading strings
 - :performing_arts:  Huge Musical Lover
-- :camera:  Capturing moments, one snap at a time!
+- :camera:  Capture great moments, one snap at a time!
 - :zap:  Always a PotterHead

 ---